 The CHSRA adopted its most recent Business Plan in June 2018.
-As with the previous Business CHSRA continues to recognize Plan. the interregional importance of the Burbank to Anaheim segment of the HSR system and the need to make strategic investments that will help link rail systems together over time.
-In FY 2019-20, the CHSRA and the LOSSAN Agency will continue efforts to coordinate planning and design efforts in the LOSSAN rail corridor, including projects that will directly impact the Pacific Surfliner service such as the enhancements identified along the BNSF railway at Fullerton Junction and through Commerce, in addition to longer-term projects identified for the corridor north of Los Angeles to
+As with the previous Business Plan, CHSRA continues to recognize the interregional importance of the Burbank to Anaheim segment of the HSR system and the need to make strategic investments that will help link rail systems together over time.
+In FY 2019-20, the CHSRA and the LOSSAN Agency will continue efforts to coordinate efforts in the LOSSAN rail corridor.

-Phase 2 of the CHSRA project is planned to ultimately extend HSR from Los Angeles to San Diego via an inland route, providing improved travel times, and changing the role of the Pacific Surfliner into more of a feeder route to HSR, particularly for coastal communities in Orange and San Diego counties.
+Phase 2 of the CHSRA project was originally planned to extend HSR from Los Angeles to San Diego via an inland route.
+This would change the role of the Pacific Surfliner into more of a feeder route to HSR, particularly for coastal communities in Orange and San Diego counties.